-The UK government has urged businesses to move quickly to adopt cloud technology in a bid to reduce their carbon footprint and become a more sustainable business.
-The cloud is vastly more sustainable than traditional tech solutions such as on premise servers.
-Therefore, by moving to the cloud, businesses will be able to meet the goal of halving their carbon emissions by 2030.
+The UK government has urged businesses to adopt cloud technology in a bid to reduce their carbon footprint, given that the cloud is vastly more sustainable than traditional tech solutions such as on-premise servers.
+By moving to the cloud, businesses will be able to meet the goal of halving their carbon emissions by 2030.

-Most organisations report being around only 20% through their journey to the cloud.
-Considering this, we’ve written this article to help you understand what this means for your business and address any questions you may have about moving to the cloud.
-Before we get into the nitty gritty, though, let’s start with what we mean by ‘the cloud’.
+However, most organisations report being only 20% through their journey to the cloud.
+Considering this, we’ve written this article to help you address any questions you may have about moving to the cloud and understand what this means for your business' sustainability.
+Before we get into the nitty-gritty, though, let’s start with what we mean by ‘the cloud’.

 What is the cloud?

-The cloud, in essence, is really quite simple.
-It’s all about storing and communicating with data over the internet, instead of on your computer’s hard drive or a server in your office.
+The cloud, in essence, is all about storing and communicating with data over the internet, instead of on your computer's hard drive or a server in your office.
 While you may not realise it, you’re probably using the cloud already.

 The likes of Facebook, Netflix and Spotify all run on the cloud, alongside millions of other organisations across the globe.
-The cloud is not just for large multinational companies, however.
-Every business, no matter size or sector can benefit from moving to the cloud.
+The cloud is not just for large multinational companies, however, and every business no matter the size or sector can benefit from moving to the cloud.

 Cost savings, increased reliability and security and, of course, a more sustainable business operation are just some of the advantages to be reaped from adopting a cloud-first approach.